-The temperature stabilizes with the ambient temperature.
+At this point, the temperature of the concrete stabilizes with the ambient temperature.
 The hydration process will significantly slow down but will not completely stop.
-Hydration can continue for months, years, or even decades provided that there is sufficient water and free silicates to hydrate, but the strength gain will be minimal during such period of time.
+Hydration can continue for months, years, or even decades provided there is sufficient water and free silicates to hydrate.
+However, strength gain will be minimal during this period.

 Why Monitor Concrete Temperature?

-In Phase II, the temperature of concrete can be measured as the concrete is poured.
-The temperature measurement is typically done to make sure the concrete is in compliance with certain specifications that define a certain allowable temperature range.
+In Phase II, the temperature of concrete can be measured as it is poured.
+Temperature is typically measured to make sure the concrete is in compliance with certain specifications that define an allowable temperature range.
 Typical specifications require the temperature of the concrete during placement to be within a range of 10°C to 32°C (50°F to 90°F).
 However, different specified limits are provided depending on the element size and ambient conditions (ACI 301, 207).
 The temperature the concrete exhibits during placement affects the temperature of concrete during the next hydration phase.

-Monitoring the temperature of the concrete during phase III and IV is a quality control component that is regularly being performed.
-The main reason behind this measurement is to ensure the concrete does not reach temperatures that are too high or too low to allow proper strength development and durability of the concrete.
-Another reason for monitoring concrete temperature during this phase is to evaluate the in-place strength, where the rate of hydration is the principal behind the maturity method (ASTM C 1074).
+Monitoring the temperature of the concrete during phase III and IV is a quality control component that is regularly performed.
+The main reason behind this measurement is to ensure the concrete does not reach temperatures that are too high or too low.
+This allows proper strength development and improvement of the durability of the concrete.
+Another reason for monitoring concrete curing temperature during this phase is to evaluate the in-place strength, where the rate of hydration is the principal behind the maturity method maturity method (ASTM C 1074).

-If the ambient temperature is too low, the hydration of the cement will significantly slow down or will completely stop until the temperature increases again.
+If the ambient temperature is too low, the hydration of the cement will significantly slow down or completely stop until the temperature increases again.
 In other words, there will be a significant reduction or an end to the strength development.
-If the concrete temperature reaches freezing before reaching a certain strength (3.5 MPa/500 psi) (ACI 306), the concrete will have a reduced overall strength.
+If the concrete temperature freezes before reaching a certain strength (3.5 MPa/500 psi), the concrete will have a reduced overall strength.
 This will also cause cracking as the concrete does not have sufficient strength to resist the expansion of water due to the formation of ice.

-Generally, a limit of 70°C (160°F) is specified for the concrete temperature during hydration.
-If the temperature of the concrete during hydration is too high, it will cause the concrete to have high early strength but consequently gain less strength in the later stage and exhibit lower durability.
+Generally, a concrete temperature is limited to 70°C (160°F) during hydration.
+If the temperature of the concrete during hydration is too high, it will cause the concrete to have high early strength development but consequently gain less strength in the later stage, resulting in lower durability of the structure overall.
 Furthermore, it has been observed that such temperatures interfere with the formation of ettringite in the initial stage and subsequently its formation in the later stages is promoted; which causes an expansive reaction and subsequent cracking.

 Additionally, high temperature issues are of concern, especially in mass concrete pours, where the core temperature can be very high due to the mass effect, while the surface temperature is lower.
-This causes a temperature gradient between the surface and the core, if the differential in temperature is too large it causes thermal cracking.
+This causes a temperature gradient between the surface and the core, if this differential in temperature is too large it will cause thermal cracking.

 Mitigating Improper Concrete Hydration Temperatures

-Multiple methods currently exist to mitigate the adverse effect of improper hydration temperatures.
-Two approaches, or a combination of both, can be taken to control the temperature during the dormant and strength-gain phase of the hydration process.
+Multiple methods currently exist to mitigate the adverse effects of improper hydration temperatures.
+Two approaches, or a combination of both, can be taken to control the temperature during the dormant and strength-gain phases of the hydration process.
 One approach is to control the surrounding elements or mix constituents' temperature.
 The second approach is to optimize the mix design.